-The OLG Hand ‘n’ Hand Ministry attends to the spiritual and physical needs of those in our midst who are less fortunate than ourselves by collecting and distributing food items, clothing, and other goods.
-Contact Person: Eileen O’Brien (310) 316-0543
+The OLG Hand ‘n’ Hand Ministry attends to the spiritual and physical needs of those in our midst who are less fortunate by collecting and distributing food items, clothing, and other goods.
+Contact Person: Eileen O’Brien (213) 505-4847.

 Frequently Asked Questions About Hand n Hand